chenditc/safari-download/README.md

 3. Drag the crx file to "chrome://extensions/" page

 ## Usage
-1. When you are reading a book on safaribooksonline.com, and you want to save it because you want to read it on airplain.
+1. When you are reading a book on safaribooksonline.com, and you want to download it.
  - Eg. https://www.safaribooksonline.com/library/view/site-reliability-engineering/9781491929117/ch01.html#idm140203539211104
 2. You can click the extension icon and click download. **Don't click anything else.** Wait for all the tabs loaded, they should close by itself once pages are downloaded.
 3. Each chapter will be saved as